 The CANDOER News monthly publication was suspended with issue 70 on August 27, 2001.
 At the time of the suspension 147 hard copies were being mailed to members and 120 other members were viewing it on the web site.

 On April 15, 2007, the CANDOER News re started publication as a quarterly newsletter that is published on the web site only.
-No Hard Copy distribution will be made.
+No Hard Copy distribution was made.
+Due to health reasons, I discontinued publication of the Newsletter with the 115th issue, April 2018.

 Purpose and Objective